lorikrell/gamerchic/docs/photoshop/adventure-journal.md

 A life spent in adventure, take this book to save thoughts and histories.
 Pages include a technical hex for maps and planning, blueprints, and the like.
 Many others are open with coins, bookmarks, a quill, and more.
 A simple book, but helpful in your adventures!

-:::sonceri Helpful Request for the Artist
+:::sonceri Helpful Request from the Artist
 All of these resources are free!
 Creating art and resources takes a great deal of time and effort.
 As a helpful gesture, feel free to note you used Sonceri Resources and Templates at [sonceri.art](https://sonceri.art/).
 Thanks!
 :::